 1. Being Stranded & Likely Snowfall on Manali Kaza Road

-I will also suggest making sure that you have sufficient food stock and drinking water stock with you to ensure you get past these days if you get stuck in the middle of nowhere.
+I will also suggest making sure that you have sufficient food stock and drinking water stock with you when traveling from Manali to Kaza in October to ensure you get past these days if you get stuck in the middle of nowhere.

-You never know when you need any of that equipment for one or the other use, example, making a call from a dead phone as soon as you reach in signal zone.
-I have purchased a Targus 200W Car Power Inverter With Usb Fast Charging Port which works like a charm and I have been using it for last 4 years without fail.
-It has never disappointed me when there was a need in while traveling in the remote Himalayas or in the plains/city world.
+You never know when you need any of that equipment for one or the other use, for example, making a call from a dead phone as soon as you reach a signal zone.
+I have purchased a Targus 200W Car Power Inverter With USB Fast Charging Port which works like a charm and I have been using it for the last six years without fail.
+It had never disappointed me when there was a need in a while to travel in the remote Himalayas or the plains/city world.
 Or you can buy it from Amazon India from the link/image provided on the right side.

 2. Lack of Accommodation or Stay options

-However, these makeshifts dhabhas and availability of caretaker at Batal PWD rest house will be difficult especially after mid-October.
-These places may require you to stop in case there is snow on some adjoining mountain passes or other reasons of the road closure.
-The point is the risk of running out of the limited accommodation options in case you get stuck at some unplanned place.
-So, better carry your own tent and camping kit to avoid getting stranded in the middle of nowhere without a place to stay.
+However, these makeshifts dhabhas and availability of caretaker at Batal PWD rest house will be difficult, especially after mid-October.
+These places may require you to stop in case there is snow on some adjoining mountain passes or other reasons for the road closure.
+The point is the risk of running out of limited accommodation options in case you get stuck at some unplanned place.
+So, better carry your tent and camping kit to avoid getting stranded in the middle of nowhere without a place to stay.

 3. Buses on Manali Kaza Road

 The HRTC bus running between Kaza and Manali/Kullu also stops in October as the risk of being stranded increases.
-I guess they stop the bus service as soon as the black ice starts forming on the roads after mid-October and it becomes risky to drive or ride on it.
-The frequency of shared taxis also decreases and only people who really need to travel follow the Manali Kaza road that late in the season.
+I guess they stop the bus service as soon as the black ice starts forming on the roads after the third week of September or mid-October and it becomes risky to drive or ride on the Himalayan roads.